dockerian/poetry/blog/poetry-study.md

   > If it’s some gentle beginner’s guidance on how to write a poem you’re after, Mary Oliver should be able to provide you with what you’re looking for with this useful handbook.
   > Here you’ll find her breakdown of poetry’s basics – from different poetic forms and language techniques to practical tips on the creative process – like the importance of workshopping your pieces and the value solitude can bring to your writing too.
   > The latter is something many poets swear by, including Carol Ann Duffy.
 “I’ve learnt to value silence.
-I’ve learnt to value thinking, reading, contemplating, rather than rushing straight to the blank page,” she says in her BBC Maestro poetry course.
+I’ve learnt to value thinking, reading, contemplating, rather than rushing straight to the blank page”, she says in her BBC Maestro poetry course.

 * "**Melodious Guile**: Fictive Pattern in Poetic Langauge" - *John Hollander*